zakinder/KNOWLEDGE/README.md

 # KNOWLEDGE

-ALLAH 99 NAMES : Al-Haqq : Means Truth
+Allah 99 Names : Al-Haqq : Means Truth

+From Knowledge : Means Al-Haqq : Means Geniun : 2XGOOD : ANY SIN IS ILLUSION AND INTRUTION TO MAKE CONFUSE (CONFUSENISIM)